nallen05/shieldwall/README.md

 ### SHIELD (describe expect try)
 ### SHIELD ((describe &key expect-error-p setup skip test) expect try)

-runs a unit test, comparing the test form TRY vs the expected value EXPECT
+Runs a unit test, comparing the test form TRY vs the expected value EXPECT
-- by default, it compares values with EQL, & signalled error conditions with SUBTYPEP
+- by default: values are compared ith EQL.
+Signalled error conditions compared with SUBTYPEP.
 - DESCRIBE is a string printed in the test report if the test fails.
 It's also used by WITH-SHIELD-CONFIG's pattern-matching :FILTER feature